Vitamin D, Immune Function, Colds and Flu

 Vitamin D is actually considered a prohormone, not a vitamin.
 Most of your vitamin D is created from sunlight hitting your skin.
-Once vitamin D is created, it is then activated in your liver, and then in your kidneys.
+Once vitamin D is created, it is then activated in your liver and your kidneys.
 From there, active vitamin D acts as a hormone regulating calcium levels and immune function.
 In addition to sunlight, you can get small amounts of vitamin D from some foods as well.

 Effects on Immune Response

-Studies on infectious disease response suggest that vitamin D increases your white blood cells ability to target and destroy infections, while decreasing inflammation (Medrano 2018).
+Studies on infectious disease response suggest that vitamin D increases your white blood cells ability to target and destroy infections while decreasing inflammation (Medrano 2018).
 Vitamin D is also crucial for production of cathelicidin, a natural antimicrobial compound that can help clear infections (Campbell 2013).